uralbash/pyramid_pages/README.rst

 We welcome any contribution: suggestions, ideas, commits with new futures, bug fixes, refactoring, docs, tests, translations etc

-If you have question, contact me sacrud@uralbash.ru
+If you have question, contact me sacrud@uralbash.ru or IRC channel #sacrud

 License
 =======